 Sometimes this leads to poor food choices – whether due to time constraints or a need for “comfort foods.”
 While this quick fix may well relieve tension in the moment, it certainly doesn’t help you maintain a healthy weight.
 But it’s by far not the only reason for weight gain: stress has actual physical effects that factor in as well.

 When your stress levels are high, especially over extended periods of time, many physiological changes occur in your body.
-And these changes can predispose you to gain more unwanted pounds than in periods of low stress – often without changing our diets or eating habits!
+And these changes can predispose you to gain more unwanted pounds than in periods of low stress – often without changing your diet or eating habits!

 These dramatic changes stem from hormones produced by our adrenal glands.
 These amazing glands manage many important bodily functions and are crucial in helping us deal with the stress response.
 When the adrenals aren’t balanced, your fight-or-flight response kicks in, and your body prepares for the worst case scenario by storing calories to see you through the crisis.
 These stored calories show up as that extra fat you see.
 But it doesn’t have to be permanent.
 When your adrenals are properly supported and healthy function is regained, energy comes back, stamina returns, cravings for carbs and sugar disappear, and best of all – the unwanted pounds disappear with little extra effort.

 If you’re curious about adrenal fatigue and weight gain, take a more in-depth look with me.
 I’ll show you how to overcome adrenal fatigue and weight gain, and what you need to do to drop those extra pounds and feel more like your old self.

 How Stress Causes Unwanted Weight Gain